jneem/linesweeper/docs/sweep.typ

-For the "completeness" property, let's focus on the bit between the important heights (because everything gets subdivided at the important heights, and so maintaining the completeness property there is just a matter of splitting into enough horizontal segements).
+For the "completeness" property, let's focus on the bit between the important heights (because everything gets subdivided at the important heights, and so maintaining the completeness property there is just a matter of splitting into enough horizontal segments).
 Between two important heights, the sweep line is constant, so the new sweep line at the old height is the same as the old sweep line at the new height.
 Thus, all output subsegments have the same order when leaving the old sweep line as they do when entering